papimenon/docs/docs/pages/introduction.md

 ### Core Components

 The initial set of IoA components and architecture is outlined below.
-As a very first step, we are sharing two important specifications: OASF and ACP.
-In a few weeks the collective will release code and documentation for most of the components.
 This is a starting point - as new members join and bring their contributions, the collective will continue to evolve and expand the IoA architecture, components, and interfaces.

 ```{image} ../_static/ioa_stack.png
 :alt: Simplified Internet of Agent Stack